 Phones are only slowly getting updated to Android 10, which is the first iteration of the OS that introduced a proper system-wide dark theme.
 That's why developers are only slowly adding the eye-soothing mode to their applications, but now a popular sales platform is finally on board with a new color variation: eBay.
-Version 220.127.116.11 is currently rolling out on the Play Store and gives some people access to a new dark theme.
+The e-commerce giant has announced that it's launching a dark mode for its Android (and iOS) app.

 Head to Settings -> Theme, choose an option, et voilà: dark mode.

-When you download that version of eBay, tap the hamburger menu in the top left corner, head to Settings, and see if you have a new Theme entry under General.
-In there, you can activate an option of your choice: Always light, always dark, only dark in Battery Saver mode, or follow the system default.
-For me, light mode was activated by default.
-If theming isn't available to you yet, you'll have to be patient — eBay is rolling out the change in stages, as company executive Bradford Shellhammer shared on Twitter.
+To check if dark mode is available to you, try tapping the hamburger menu in the top left corner, then head to Settings, and see if you have a new Theme entry under General.
+In there, you can activate the option of your choice: Always light, always dark, only dark in Battery Saver mode, or follow the system default — the latter should be the default option.
+If theming isn't available to you yet, you'll have to be patient, as eBay is rolling out the change in stages.

 In dark mode, the app uses an extremely dimmed gray tone for backgrounds — HEX value #171717, to be specific.
 The search bar and some buttons sport a brighter gray, and the accent colors have been reduced to pastels to avoid jarring contrasts.
 That's not true for the logo, campaign banners on the homepage, and product images, but all in all, it looks like a great implementation that's good at portraying information hierarchy.

-Old interface to the left, new interface to the right.
+Old interface on the left, new interface on the right.